Pipeline embolisation device for the treatment of complex intracranial aneurysms

 This is an extract from the guidance.
 The complete guidance is available at guidance.nice.org.uk/mtg10

-6.1 The Committee concluded that current evidence supports the case for adoption of the Pipeline embolisation device when it is used in highly selected patients with complex giant or large intracranial aneurysms which are unsuitable for surgery and being considered for stenting, when the number of Pipeline embolisation devices does not exceed two and when 32 or more coils and one stent would be needed during stent-assisted coiling.
-For these patients use of the Pipeline embolisation device appears efficacious and is less costly than stent-assisted coiling.
+1.1 The case for adopting the Pipeline embolisation device in the NHS is supported by the current evidence when it is used in patients with complex giant or large intracranial aneurysms which are unsuitable for surgery and being considered for stenting, and where large numbers of coils would be needed during stent-assisted coiling.